well-typed/ghc-events-analyze/doc/blogpost/introducing.md

     W      2295049375ns    2.295s
     X      1734910406ns    1.735s

 We have replaced the real names from this program with labels `A`--`X`.
-We can see that the top few most expensive variants of the function account for the majority of execution time.
-We could also see that the total of all these calls made up the vast majority of the whole program execution time (excluding GC).
+By comparing the overall execution time excluding GC, which we get from `+RTS -s`, we can see that the total of all these calls made up the vast majority of the program execution time.
+So this tells us that we don't need to worry about optimising the rest of the program and can concentrate on this family of functions.
+We can also see that the top few most expensive variants of the function account for the majority of that time.
 Thus we were able to focus our attention on the parts of the code where there was greatest opportunity to make imrovements.

 In this case the visualization of CPU usage over time does not tell us much
 extra:

 ![foo](foo.timed.png)

+except that our family of functions are indeed busy very consistently after an initial setup (at about 60% of CPU, with the garbage collector running at about 25% CPU).

 It is worth noting that when we generated the eventlog for this application we selected only user events and GC events (`+RTS -l-agu -RTS`).
 Excluding